google-research/generalized-pde-emulator/README.md

 -   `pde_emulator/`: Contains the source code for the models, utility functions, and layers.
 -   `examples/`: Includes scripts to train the various models from scratch.
 -   `data/`:
-    -   `model_data/`: Contains the trained model weights and parameters from the paper (Please download these from Hugging Face).
+    -   `model_data/`: Contains the trained model weights and parameters from the paper (Please download these from Zenodo: https://doi.org/10.5281/zenodo.17593856).
     -   `figure_data/`: Contains the data required to reproduce the plots in the paper.
     -   `reproduce_the_figures.ipynb`: A notebook to reproduce the figures from the paper.
     -   `load_trained_models.ipynb`: A notebook demonstrating how to load and use the pre-trained models.